cchandre/KH/README.md

 ```
 where $E(t)=E_0 f(t) \Phi(\omega t)$ with $f(t)$ the laser envelope, and $\Phi$ a $2\pi$-periodic function.
 The frequency $\omega$ is defined by the laser wavelength, and the amplitude of the electric field $E_0$ is defined by the laser intensity.
 Here $V$ is the ionic potential.

-- [`TDSE_dict.py`](https://github.com/cchandre/KH/blob/main/TDSE_dict.py): to be edited to change the parameters of the TDSE computation (see below for a dictionary of parameters)
+- [`TDSE_params.py`](https://github.com/cchandre/KH/blob/main/TDSE_params.py): to be edited to change the parameters of the TDSE computation (see below for a list of parameters)

 - [`TDSE_classes.py`](https://github.com/cchandre/KH/blob/main/TDSE_classes.py): contains the TDSE class and main functions

 - [`TDSE.py`](https://github.com/cchandre/KH/blob/main/TDSE.py): contains the methods to execute TDSE

-Once [`TDSE_dict.py`](https://github.com/cchandre/KH/blob/main/TDSE_dict.py) has been edited with the relevant parameters, run the file as
+Once [`TDSE_params.py`](https://github.com/cchandre/KH/blob/main/TDSE_params.py) has been edited with the relevant parameters, run the file as
 ```sh
 python3 TDSE.py
 ```